With the release of Jerry Gordon’s Breaking the World, someone online asked me in private if I was ever given shit for publishing my friends.

 Based on a sample I read, I would have happily made an offer to Jerry.
 But an editor at Tor.com was seriously considering it, so I cheered him along as it moved up the Tor decision chain.
 It looked like it was going to be chosen for publication until a last-second corporate decision turned the submission into a rejection.

 Jerry and I talked about other options for the book.
 He wanted it out by April 19th, the 25th anniversary of the end of the Waco standoff.
 He wanted to know if Apex was interested.

 Publishing your friends opens you to criticism by the subset of naysayers who decry favoritism and theorized about grand cabals intent on only allowing certain people through the gate.
 This is another area where I, as editor/publisher, have a responsibility to myself and my writer friends to honestly assess their work through a lens of impartiality.

-If I publish something subpar from a friend, I feed the stereotype and will be held as an example to a non-existent problem.
-Maurice has a bibliography a mile long into a book from Tor.com and a series at Angry Robt.
-Girard has 4 major titles under his name.
+If I publish something subpar from a friend, I feed the stereotype and will be held as an example of a non-existent problem.
+Maurice has a bibliography a mile long with a book from Tor.com and a series at Angry Robt.
+Girard has four major titles under his name.
 Alethea has been a USA Today bestseller and is the queen of a burgeoning publishing empire.
 I don’t think they’re capable of writing poorly at this stage of their career.

 Jerry was more of an unknown.
 But when I read the new version of Breaking the World, I knew we had something great to publish.
 I can’t believe Tor passed on it.